eth-act/zkevm-book/src/trees/practical_guides/benchmarking.md

 - Does it fit the [desired hardware specs](https://blog.ethereum.org/2025/07/10/realtime-proving) for the node types that will be involved?
 - How can actors in the network (e.g. provers) understand how different hardware configurations behave? (e.g. GPU models’ power efficiency).
 - What new risks are introduced regarding liveness and security?
-- Are there any blockers to using this technology? (i.e., non-obvious protocol changes)
+- Are there any blockers to using this technology? (i.e. non-obvious protocol changes)

-To answer these questions, we can’t take a theoretical approach with napkin math, since usually the answer depends on many engineering dimensions of the solutions, e.g., how optimized are the implementations, unexpected limitations compared to theoretical possibilities, maturity, etc. Said differently, (some) devils might be in the details.
+To answer these questions, we can’t take a theoretical approach with napkin math, since usually the answer depends on many engineering dimensions of the solutions, e.g. how optimized are the implementations, unexpected limitations compared to theoretical possibilities, maturity, etc. Said differently, (some) devils might be in the details.

 Moreover, there are many practical aspects that we need to consider: